Physical design (electronics): Clock tree synthesis

-The goal of clock tree synthesis (CTS) is to minimize skew and insertion delay.
-Clock is not propagated before CTS as shown in the picture.
-After CTS hold slack should improve.
-Clock tree begins at .sdc defined clock source and ends at stop pins of flop.
+The goal of clock tree synthesis (CTS) is to insure proper operation of a clocked circuit, primarily by minimizing skew while controlling insertion delay.
+The clock is a single logical signal of high fanout before CTS, as shown in the picture.
+After CTS setup times should be met, and hold slack should be improved.
+A clock tree begins at a source (normally defined in an .sdc file) and ends at the clock pins of flip-flops.
 There are two types of stop pins known as ignore pins and sync pins.
 'Don't touch' circuits and pins in front end (logic synthesis) are treated as 'ignore' circuits or pins at back end (physical synthesis).
 'Ignore' pins are ignored for timing analysis.
-If clock is divided then separate skew analysis is necessary.
+If the clock is divided into multiple phases then a separate skew analysis is necessary.